Intellectual Property

 It will be interesting to see how the parties involved handle this counterfeiting issue going forward, especially as the government anticipates counterfeiting business to continue to grow.
 Online retailers are taking proactive steps to limit the sale of counterfeits on their websites, although those have been far from effective.
 Some have suggested artificial intelligence holds the key to solving this problem.
 Wronged intellectual property owners have not given up on forcing a remedy through the judicial system, as can be seen by the lawsuit filed by Daimler against Amazon recently.
 Finally, some, such as the judge in the Milo & Gabby case, see a legislative approach such as closing the marketplace loophole that allows online retailers to skate by relatively untouched.
 Unfortunately for consumers, it does not appear like there is an imminent solution to this problem, so it is best to be aware of how to avoid accidentally purchasing a counterfeit.

-Copyright Suit Against Rita Ora and Estate of The Notorious B.I.G.
+Copyright Suit Against Rita Ora and Estate of the Notorious B.I.G.
 Dismissed

 Kaylee Kruschke, MJLST Staffer